Mint1024100/WifiGuard/google_play_assets/STORE_LISTING.md

 Code available at: github.com/Mint1024100/WifiGuard

 🤝 **Support:**
 Found a bug?
 Have suggestions?
-Contact us!
+Contact the developer!
+Developer: Mint1024
+Email: svatozarbozylev@gmail.com

 Protect your data with WifiGuard!
 Download free today.